-You have received an email from someone who says that their wife saw your artwork online and fell in love with it instantly.
-They would like to purchase a piece at once, for her birthday – which is coming up very soon.
-That sounds great, right?
+Have you recently received an email from someone who says that their wife saw your artwork online and fell in love with it instantly?
+Or someone who would like to purchase your artwork immediately?
+Feels great, right?
 Of course.
 But how do you tell if it’s real or an art scam?

 The trouble with art scams that begin like this is that they are based on something you would like to believe.
 By the time you’ve exchanged a few emails, you feel as if you know the ‘person’ you’re communicating with – they will often include personal details about themselves or their families – and naturally you are inclined to respond positively to someone who is praising your work.

 The advice that is often given is simply to remember that ‘if it looks too good to be true, it always is.’
 But while that is a good rule of thumb, it’s not enough to protect you if you’re an artist – because, after all, there are times when something that seems too good to be true really does happen to an artist, and you may well have experienced this yourself.
 Perhaps a collector you have never had contact with before happened to attend the opening reception of an exhibition of your art, and instantly decided that he had found what he was looking for, and bought four pieces.
 Or you were giving a demonstration of live painting at an art auction and one of the people you got chatting to during the process turned into a collector of your work and an advocate for your creations.
 These things do happen – and you certainly don’t want to repulse a genuine expression of interest.
 So what can you do?

 Why Do Scammers Target Artists At All?